jackandcarter/DemiCat/README.md

 # DemiCat Monorepo
+Please see the v1.2.2.1 branch for the latest info and stable build release.
 DemiCat connects Final Fantasy XIV with Discord by embedding Apollo event posts directly into the game.

 ```